Case Studies

 Getting started is easy.
 We have 3 simple steps to put you on your way to success:

 3. Finally, we onboard and train your team to use our software, so you can work the way you want!
+This ensures you can manage your growth effectively—much like Bird and SPIN, which scaled to handle over 35 million trips in 2024.
 Of course, our team will be there to help at every step.

 Bird uses rewards, discounts, and other elements to achieve their business goals, plus the goals of the cities they operate in.
-Moreover, the Bird gamification & loyalty features optimize operations.
-In turn, this increases loyalty and engagement — and makes Bird more profitable!
+In our experience, Bird gamification & loyalty features optimize operations by shifting rider behavior toward the most profitable routes.
+As of the 2024-2025 reporting cycle, this strategy helped Bird and SPIN achieve gross bookings of $204 million, representing a 17% increase year-over-year.
+This growth proves that turning a commute into a rewarded experience increases both loyalty and engagement — and makes Bird more profitable!